mostafahassan-dev/GPT3/README.md

 ## Simple template on the topic of Artificial Intelligence project.

- a fully responsive, transform a Figma design into a fully functioning website & to improve CSS skills.
+Developed a landing page using React for the GPT-3 language model, showcasing its capabilities and features.
+The landing page includes a responsive design, interactive sections, and clear call-to-actions.

-Initial Figma design:
+## Initial Figma design:
 - https://www.figma.com/file/lz9lLpFHMxHm2odnwM3R0z/gpt3

 ## <a href="https://gpt-3-mh7.vercel.app/"> Demo</a>